zacharie410/RODA--Roblox-Developer-Assistant/README.md

 Let me know if you need any further clarification or have additional questions!

 ## Acknowledgements
-This app was made possible using the Custom Tkinter library by Tom Schimansky: https://github.com/TomSchimansky/CustomTkinter
+This app was made possible using the Custom Tkinter library by Tom Schimansky: https://github.com/TomSchimansky/CustomTkinter (MIT License)